shawnchan2014/linked-dev/README.md

 A MERN stack web app for developers to connect by creating profiles and making posts and comments.

-This is a modified version of the original project called DevConnector from Udemy's [MERN Stack Front To Back: Full Stack React, Redux & Node.js](https://www.udemy.com/mern-stack-front-to-back/) course made by [Brad Traversy](https://www.udemy.com/user/brad-traversy/).

 ## Try it

 Click [here](https://linkeddev.herokuapp.com/) to try the app:)